 2.4.
-Answer-to-Reset
+Answer-To-Reset

-After a hardware reset (e.g. power up), the card transmits an Answer-to-Reset (ATR) in compliance with ISO 7816 Part 3, and it follows the same format as that of ACOS2.
-ACOS6 supports the protocol type T=0 in direct convention.
+After a hardware reset (e.g. power up), the card transmits an Answer-to-Reset (ATR) in compliance with ISO 7816 Part 3, ACOS10 supports the protocol type T=0 in direct convention.
 The protocol function is not implemented.

+The following is the default ATR.
 For full descriptions of ATR options see ISO 7816 Part 3.